corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-upgrade-notes.md

 ### 3.3.
 Apply DDL scripts on a database

-To apply DDL scripts to a database, the database administrator must apply a DDL script.
-They can generate the script with the tool of their choice.
+The database administrator can apply the DDL scripts to the database using their tooling of choice.
 Then, any database user with *administrative permissions*, and whose default schema matches `<schema>` and the schema used by the node, can run the script.
 For example, for Azure SQL or SQL Server, you should not use the default database administrator account.

 {{< note >}}
-You can connect as a different user to the one used on the node, for example, a user with *restricted permissions*, as long as your user has the same default schema as the node.
+You can connect to the server as a different user than the one you use to connect to the node.
+For example, you could connect as a user with *restricted permissions*, as long as that user has the same default schema as the node.
 The generated DDL script adds the schema prefix to most of the statements, but not all of them.

 {{< /note >}}